-- Intuitive Naming: File names should be intuitive, simple, and concise.
+- Intuitive Naming: File names should be intuitive

-- Reasoning : By keeping the naming intuitive and simple, it allow a user to easily search and find any documentation on the website.
+- By keeping the naming intuitive and simple, it allows a user to easily search and find any documentation on the website.

-- Simple File Names: File names should only contain letters, numbers, and the underscore (_) if a space is needed.
+- Simple File Names: File names should only contain letters, numbers, and the underscore (_) if space is needed

-- Reasoning : Most fields in modules that accept documents have a character size limit to ensure optimal functionality.
-Keeping the file names under 25 characters makes them compatible in any module.
+- Most fields in modules that accept documents have a character size limit to ensure optimal functionality.
+Keeping the file names under 25 characters makes them compatible with any module.